gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "What's his art collection like?"
 I asked, scowling at the mess I had inflicted on my canvas.
-Even with the AI nudging my arm,
+Even with the agent nudging my arm,
 I couldn't get the smudging right.

 "He doesn't have one," Bench said.